COMPLAINT HANDLING PROCEDURES

 Winnipeg, MB R3P 1A2

 Once we have your complaint in writing it will be handled in accordance with our complaint process.
-Within 5 business days of our receipt of your complaint you will receive an acknowledgement of your complaint from the Designated Complaints Officer with a description of next steps to be taken by us as well as other information such as a designated contact person, complaint reference number, the protocol you should follow once you have sent your complaint to us and the timelines which we follow in order to process your complaint in a timely manner.
-The entire process should take no longer than 90 days before you are in receipt of a substantive response letter from the Designated Complaints officer, which will including the following information;
+Within five business days of the receipt of your complaint you will receive an acknowledgement of your complaint from the Designated Complaints Officer with a description of next steps to be taken by RJOC as well as other information such as a designated contact person, complaint reference number, the protocol you should follow once you have sent your complaint to us and the timelines which we follow in order to process your complaint in a timely manner.
+The entire process should take no longer than 90 days before a client substantive response letter is mailed or correspondence will be provided to you acknowledging that we require additional time or information in order to complete our review.
+If a decision is to be delayed longer than 90 days, RJOC will inform you of the delay, the reason for the delay, and provide a new date for the substantive response.

 - A summary of your complaint